 Be careful not to give her any meat that’s heavily spiced or salted: Plain meat without the skin is your best bet.
 Onions and garlic can be toxic to cats, so don’t give her any stuffing; of course, it goes without saying that Grandma’s creamed onions are out.
 For a whole list of what cats can and can’t eat on Thanksgiving, go here >>

 2. Ease Thanksgiving stress of all sorts with Rescue Remedy

 Say what you will about flower essences, but Bach Rescue Remedy is a great thing to have around — not just for your cat, but for you, too.
 It’s a combination of flower essences designed to help relieve physical, emotional or spiritual trauma.
 The original tincture is preserved in alcohol, but Rescue Remedy Pet is an alcohol-free version (which is also a bonus for people who don’t want to ingest alcohol).

 I’ve found the most effective way to administer Rescue Remedy to cats is to put two drops on the end of my finger and then stroke it into the fur on top of the head.
 Rescue Remedy is available online and at most health food stores.

 3. Give your cat some extra snuggles and attention

 It’s really important to take some time to be with your cat after a stressful event like a trip or a holiday gathering.
 Your kitty will appreciate your willingness to hang out quietly with her and reassure her that everything’s back to normal.
 It’ll probably destress you, too, if you’re all wound up from the family drama that plays out at many Thanksgiving tables.

-What have you done to help your cats cope with the stress of Thanksgiving and the holiday season in general?
-Please share your tips in the comments!
+What have you done to help your cats cope with Thanksgiving stress and the holiday season in general?